gbour/PyAjam/README.md

 PyAjam
 ======

-[AJAM](http://www.voip-info.org/wiki/view/Aynchronous+Javascript+Asterisk+Manager+%28AJAM%29)(Asynchronous Javascript Asterisk Manager) is the new interface build upon HTTP to interact with Asterisk.
+[AJAM](http://www.voip-info.org/wiki/view/Aynchronous+Javascript+Asterisk+Manager+%28AJAM%29) (Asynchronous Javascript Asterisk Manager) is the new interface build upon HTTP to interact with Asterisk.
 AJAM was Introduced in asterisk 1.4.
 Returned datas are mostly formatted in XML.

-[PyAjam](http://devedge.bour.cc/wiki/PyAjam) is pa python library allowing programs to interact with an asterisk server using the AJAM interface, in a pythonic way.
+[PyAjam](http://devedge.bour.cc/wiki/PyAjam) is a python library allowing programs to interact with an asterisk server using the AJAM interface, in a pythonic way.